wingedcatgirl/MintysSillyMod/README.md

 1. Download the latest update.
 2. Delete all files from your `Mods/MintysSillyMod` folder.
 (There's no save data in there, so you won't lose any progress.)
 3. Unzip all the new files into the now-empty folder.
 Check again to make sure it's not nested.

+## Contacting me (Minty wingedcatgirl)
+- [Mod thread on the Balatro Discord](https://discord.com/channels/1116389027176787968/1308185262664450068) is the most obvious choice for mod-related communication.
+- There's also [my Discord server](https://discord.gg/V5Kbh8Q) <small>or well, one of them, i start so many things and never follow through lol</small>
+- Does GitHub have messaging?
+I can't find it, I think it doesn't.
+- Most reliable will be [Dreamwidth](https://wingedcatgirl.dreamwidth.org/).
+I'm not super _active_ there, but I can assure you it's not going away.
+- I'm most active on [tumblr](https://www.tumblr.com/wingedcatgirl), though I don't trust the CEO of that site not to burn it all down without notice.